• CRM & Integrations

 Bad data can poison your automation before it even begins.
 If your CRM is full of duplicates and outdated information, automating updates will only spread the mess faster.
 Then there's the human element.
 The most powerful tool is useless if your reps refuse to use it because it’s clunky or lives in another browser tab.
 Finally, technical glitches can stop a workflow in its tracks.
 A weak connection between your sales tool and your CRM can create more problems than it solves, leading to lost data and frustrated reps.
 Addressing these three areas head-on is the key to a successful rollout.

-Dealing with Data Quality Issues
+How to Handle Data Quality Issues

 Automation runs on data.
 If your data is bad, your automation will be, too.
 It’s that simple.
 Many teams struggle with maintaining high-quality data, which undermines the entire point of having a CRM.
 Common problems include duplicate contacts, outdated email addresses, and incomplete opportunity fields.
 Automating tasks based on this information leads to embarrassing mistakes, like sending the same email twice or referencing an old job title.